-It’s natural for a MacBook Pro, or any Mac for that matter, to become warm during normal use.
+It’s natural for a MacBook Pro or any Mac to become warm during normal use.
 But, if your MacBook is running very hot, it’s probably not okay.

-I’ve been using an old MacBook Pro and have experienced this problem many times.
-Hopefully, you’ll be able to overcome the overheating problem by applying some of the techniques listed below.
+I’ve been using MacBook Pros for ten years and have experienced this problem many times even on my new MacBook Pro.
+Hopefully, you’ll be able to solve the overheating problem by applying some of the techniques listed below.

 Nobody is comfortable working on an overly heated computer.
 It’s a psychological thing: We tend to be worried and panic when it happens.
 In reality, the main consequence is that your hardware (CPU, hard drive, etc.) can get damaged when exposed to constant overheating.
 Typical symptoms of this include slowdown, freezing, and other performance issues.